IMMERSIVE DESIGN THEORY - "THE MAGIC THRESHOLD".

 As an immersive designer, the Magic Threshold is your invitation to intention.
 Where you place it, and how you support it, will shape every moment that follows.
 Whether your guests slip gradually into another world or are yanked into it in a moment of awe, the threshold is a tool of transformation.

 Use it wisely.
 Design it deliberately.
-And never forget: it’s the moment where belief begins.

 DESIGNING IMMERSIVE.